 In case of a concept shift, the window is reduced to its minimal size, the size of one batch (|B|), in order to drop the no longer representative old examples as fast as possible.
-If only a concept drift has been recognized, the window is reduced less radically by a user-defined reduction rate γ ($0 < \gamma < 1$).
-This way some of the old data is kept, because it still is at least partially representative for the current concept.
-This establishes a compromise between fast adaptivity via a reduction of the window size and stable learning results as a result of a sufficiently large training data set.
+If only a concept drift has been recognized, the window is reduced less radically by a userdefined reduction rate γ ($0 < \gamma < 1$).
+Thereby some of the old, still at least partially representative data for the current concept is kept.
+This establishes a compromise between fast adaptivity via a reduction of the window size and stable learning results as a result of a large training data set.
 If neither a concept shift nor a drift is suspected, all seen examples are stored, in order to provide a training set of maximal size, because in case of a stable concept, text classifiers usually perform the better, the more training examples they have.